 Read reviews, but read them carefully.
 Look for patterns, not outliers.
 One bad review from someone who seems unreasonable doesn't mean much.
 Ten reviews mentioning the same concern — that's worth paying attention to.

-Is the Cost of Dog Daycare Worth It?
+Is the Cost of Dog Daycare Actually Worth It?

 This is the question every dog owner wrestles with, and the answer depends on your dog and your situation.